osrf/ros2multirobotbook/src/traffic-editor.md

     demo_mock_lift_name: LIFT001
 ```

-If the robot is to travel from 1 to 3, the `rmf_fleet_adapter` will request for
+If the robot is to travel from waypoint 1 to waypoint 3, the `rmf_fleet_adapter`
-the "mock lift" to arrive at L1 when the robot approaches waypoint 1.
-With confirmation
+will request for the "mock lift" to arrive at L1 when the robot approaches
-of the "lift" at L1 and its doors in "open" state, the robot will be instructed
+waypoint 1.
+With confirmation of the "lift" at L1 and its doors in "open" state,
-to move into the "lift" to waypoint 2.
-Once the "lift" indicates that it has
+the robot will be instructed to move into the "lift" to waypoint 2.
+Once the
-reached L3, the robot will exit along lane b toward waypoint 3.
+"lift" indicates that it has reached L3, the robot will exit along lane b toward
+waypoint 3.

 Note: when annotating graphs, it is highly recommended to follow an ascending